projectara/greybus-spec/source/bridged_phy.rst

 .. c:function:: int send_data(u16 size, u8 *data);

-    Requests that the UART device begin transmitting characters.
+    Requests that the UART device begins transmitting characters.
 One or more bytes to be transmitted shall be supplied by the sender.

 .. c:function:: int receive_data(u16 size, u8 flags, u8 *data);

     Receive data from the UART and any line errors that might have occurred.
-The indicated number of bytes have been received.

 .. c:function:: int set_line_coding(u32 rate, u8 format, u8 parity, u8 data);